Water is H2O, hydrogen two parts, oxygen one, but there is also a third thing, that makes it water, and nobody knows what it is.

 —D. H. Lawrence, Pansies

-Of course, nobody knows the Secret of Life except God.
-Although we clever humans have discovered many secrets – the Secret of Chemical Transformation, the Secret of Artificial Light, the Secret of Controlled Combustion, the Secret of Agriculture, the Secret of Nuclear Power, the Secret of Mechanized Flight, the Secret of Genetic Selection and Substitution, the Secret of Producing Artificial Substances, the Secret of Electricity, the Secret of Mechanical Labour, the Secret of Prolonging Life, the Secret of Refining Metal, the Secret of Distant Communication, the Secret of Magnetic Levitation, the Secret of Combating Disease, and the Secret of Rapid Transportation, among others – we have yet to discover the Secret of Life.
+Of course, it is important to add that nobody knows the Secret of Life except God.
+Although we clever humans have discovered many secrets – the Secret of Chemical Transformation, the Secret of Artificial Light, the Secret of Controlled Combustion, the Secret of Agriculture, the Secret of Nuclear Power, the Secret of Mechanized Flight, the Secret of Genetic Selection and Substitution, the Secret of Producing Artificial Substances, the Secret of Electricity, the Secret of Mechanical Labour, the Secret of Prolonging Life, the Secret of Refining Metal, the Secret of Medicine, the Secret of Distant Communication, the Secret of Magnetic Levitation, the Secret of Combating Disease, and the Secret of Rapid Transportation, among others – we have yet to discover the Secret of Life.
 Considering how much harm and destruction we have wrought with our other kinds of scientific knowledge, I very much doubt that God would be foolish enough to allow us vain, stupid, disrespectful, and highly irresponsible human beings to discover this other, eternal Secret.

 But though we are not able to realize the vision conceived by Mary Shelley and others of creating life from dead or inanimate matter, we have shown ourselves to be extremely adept at destroying life, which, ever since the dawn of the Industrial Revolution, we have been doing on larger and larger scales, all the while increasing our frenetic rate of destruction.
 With the demise of religious belief in many parts of the world, and the consequent elimination of the age-old fear of God and Nature, our dangerously destructive human impulses have been unleashed, to the great detriment of pretty nearly every other life form on the Earth.

 Because of his belief in reincarnation, the Buddha taught his followers to revere and treat all life forms with respect, since they may be the reincarnations of former human beings.
 I do not agree with this belief, however, for I believe that other life forms should be treated with respect simply because they are alive, and because we destructive human beings would never be able to bring them back to life if they were to die or become extinct.
-Moreover, by acting as if only human beings matter, along with the very small number of other creatures that are favoured and protected by us, we have greatly upset the Law of Balance which enables the greatest variety and the greatest amount of life to thrive and flourish on the Earth.
+Moreover, by acting as if only human beings matter, along with the very small number of other creatures that we cherish and protect, we have greatly upset the Law of Balance, which enables the greatest variety and the greatest amount of life to thrive and flourish on the Earth.

-Imagine how outraged we humans would be if the members of another species were to burn our houses, level our cities, and pollute our land, air, and water; or if they were to hunt us for sport or catch entire human populations for food while discarding those, such as babies and the elderly, which are not worth the trouble of preparing for their consumption.
+Imagine how outraged we humans would be if the members of another species were to burn our houses, level our cities, and pollute our land, air, and water; or if they were to hunt us for sport or catch entire local human populations for food while discarding those, such as babies and the elderly, that are not worth the trouble of preparing for their consumption or because they do not find them appetizing.
 And yet, this is what we thoughtlessly and selfishly do, on a regular basis in more and more parts of the world, to the innumerable other species that live in forests, rivers, lakes, mountainsides, and other places that are devastated by our selfish actions.

 In losing our reverence for the eternal mystery of all Life, and not just human life, which reverence is possessed by so-called primitive peoples, we have not become more civilized, as many of us mistakenly believe; we have become clever, immoral, and utterly depraved monsters who think nothing of devastating and destroying other life forms in order to satisfy our appetites, while increasing our petty human wealth, which often requires impoverishing, polluting, and destroying the natural world from which it is derived.